Lotus Exige: Exige GT3 of Angelo Lazaris (2008–2011)

-The Angelo Lazaris is a version of Exige GT3 for the 2008 GT Championship, based on the European race car that competed in the FIA GT3 category.
+The Angelo Lazaris is a version of the Exige GT3 for the 2008 GT Championship, based on the European race car that competed in the FIA GT3 category.
 It featured the 1.8-litre engine based on the Exige S road car rated at 355 PS at 7,000 rpm and 305 Nm at 6,000 rpm, increased frontal area to accommodate the wider track, revising the front radiator inlet and outlet areas, reducing the cross-sectional areas of both, extending the nose forward by approximately 3 cm (1 inch), bodywork extending 8 cm rearward, widening 10 cm and losing almost 3 cm in height at the rear deck, body parts produced in lightweight ZPREG carbon fibre using an innovative mould-making process that features room temperature curing rather than an oven, elimination of roof scoop that fed cooling air to the engine's intercooler, change to a water-to-air intercooler.

 The vehicle was unveiled in round three of the 2008 GT Championship.